 Non-operative treatment of acute appendicitis in the pediatric population

-The use of antibiotic therapy for the management of pediatric patients who are present with acute appendicitis is feasible but the diagnosis of complicated or uncomplicated appendicitis is important when deciding this form of therapy.
+The use of antibiotic therapy for the management of pediatric patients who present with acute appendicitis is feasible but the diagnosis of complicated or uncomplicated appendicitis is important when deciding this form of therapy.
 The recurrence rate after the completion of antibiotic therapy ranges from 10%-20% and this calls for the need to better define the role of conservative management of acute appendicitis in the pediatric patient(22).
 A meta-analysis was conducted by Georgiou et al looking at the efficacy and safety of non-operative treatment of acute appendicitis.
 Ten articles with 413 patients were included in this study and the efficacy rate was 79% with a recurrence rate of 14%.
 The complication rate and length of hospital stay were similar between non-operative treatment and appendectomy(23)A systemic review and meta-analysis comparing conservative treatment versus appendectomy for acute appendicitis in children was conducted by Kessler et al. Five studies including 442 patients were included in this study, of which 189 underwent conservative treatment and 253 underwent an appendectomy.
 Conservative treatment was associated with a reduced efficacy rate and increased readmission rate.
 The complication rates were comparable between both groups.
 This study showed that conservative treatment was less effective than appendectomy in the treatment of acute appendicitis in children(24).
 Another systemic review and meta-analysis on the non-operative treatment for nonperforated appendicitis in children was conducted by Maita et al. Twenty-one studies were included and the success rate for conservative treatment was 92% and the recurrence rate was 16%.
 This study concluded that conservative treatment was safe and effective in the management of acute appendicitis in children(25).

 A systemic review was conducted by Mosuka et al comparing non-operative management to appendectomy for uncomplicated appendicitis in children.
 Twelve articles with 6673 patents were included in this review.
 This review concluded that non-operative treatment was safe and cost-effective in the management of acute appendicitis.
 The complication rates were comparable in both groups(26)Tan et al. conducted a prospective comparative cohort study comparing conservative treatment of pediatric acute appendicitis during the COVID-19 outbreak.139 children were included in this study and the success rate of conservative treatment was 89.7% and the recurrence rate was 24.3%.Despite the high recurrence rate, conservative treatment was safe and effective in the management of acute appendicitis(27).